-The Company has two (2) Independent Directors who, apart from their fees and shareholdings, have no business or relationship with the Company, which could or could reasonably be perceived to materially interfere with the exercise of their independent judgment in carrying out their responsibilities as directors.
-The Independent Directors of the Company in 2016 are Minita V. Chico-Nazario and Francisco H. Villaruz, Jr.2
+The Company has two (2) Independent Directors in 2016, Directors Minita V. Chico Nazario and Francisco H. Villaruz, Jr.8.
+On March 15, 2017, Director Aurora S. Lagman was elected vice Director Villaruz.
+All the Company's Independent Directors apart from their fees and shareholdings, have no business or relationship with the Company, which could or could reasonably be perceived to materially interfere with the exercise of their independent judgment in carrying out their responsibilities as directors.

+The following are the incumbent Independent Directors of the Company, who are also nominated for re-election on May 25, 2017: